daipendency/daipendency-extractor/README.md

 # laibrary

-**laibrary** extracts public APIs and documentation from external libraries and outputs them in a structured pseudo-XML format suitable for use with language models.
+**laibrary** extracts public APIs and documentation from external libraries, so that AI coding assistants can pass them on as context to the language model.

 ## Usage